 What’s to be done with the disposable plastics that are cluttering landfills and waterways?
 Humboldt State’s School of Business students asked themselves that question, and in just a few months, they made an idea a winning reality at the Future Four and More, a CSU-wide business competition that takes place every year at Sacramento State.

-Plastic to Life’s prototype tiles show the array of possibilities.
 It all began at the local Startup Weekend, an annual 54-hour competitive business incubator, where MBA student Matthew Cendejas knew he wanted to recycle plastic into something permanent and positive.

 China stopped importing recycled plastics from the U.S. last year, closing a major path for plastic recycling.
 In the U.S. less than 4 percent of plastics are recycled, and municipal recycling programs around the country are closing or reducing services.
 Read a news story about recycling issues.